hapijs/hapi/API.md

       (auth scheme only).
 - a promise object that resolve to any of the above values

-Any error thrown by a lifecycle method will be used as the reponse object.
+Any error thrown by a lifecycle method will be used as the response object.
 While errors and valid values can be returned, it is recommended to throw errors.
 Throwing non-error values will generate a Bad Implementation (500) error response.